SECTION 1. Chapter 111 of the general laws is hereby amended by inserting after the Section 6C the following section:—

 "FDA."
 The United States Food and Drug Administration.

 “Federally funded hemophilia treatment center.”
-A hospital or hospital-based clinic that receives funding support from the Centers for Disease Control of the U.S. Department of Health and Human Services as part of a network of centers promoting the management, treatment, and prevention of complications experienced by persons with hemophilia and other bleeding disorders.
+A hospital-based clinic that receives funding support from the Centers for Disease Control of the U.S. Department of Health and Human Services as part of a network of centers promoting the management, treatment, and prevention of complications experienced by persons with hemophilia and other bleeding disorders.

 "Health care insurer."
 An entity that issues an individual or a group health insurance policy or the state program of medical assistance administered by the Commonwealth pursuant to the requirements of Title XIX of the Social Security Act, 42 U.S.C. §§ 1396, et seq.